-Guidance and application forms for businesses involved in acupuncture, tattooing, cosmetic piercing, electrolysis or semi permanent skin colouring procedures.
+Guidance and application forms for businesses involved in acupuncture, tattooing, cosmetic piercing, electrolysis or semi permanent skin colouring procedures, tattoo rating.

 Under the Licensing Act 2003, licensable activities need to be covered by a premises licence, club premises certificate or temporary event notice.
 These activities include play, dance and music performances, film screenings, indoor sporting events and the provision of late night refreshment.

 The law requires that dog breeding establishments, catteries, kennels, riding schools and zoos be licensed.
 Owners of performing animals also need to register with the local authority.

 Businesses involved in the processing of raw food to be supplied to retailers may need to be registered with the local authority.